Mason10198/SkywarnPlus/README.md

 # Frequently Asked Questions

-### I just installed SkywarnPlus on my HAMVOIP node, why is it giving me errors?
+### I just installed SkywarnPlus on my HamVoIP node, why is it giving me errors?
-HAMVOIP uses a very outdated version of Python which can cause some issues that ASL users do not experience.
+HamVoIP uses a very outdated version of Python which can cause some issues that ASL users do not experience.
 Carefully follow the installation inctructions line-by-line (do not copy/paste all commands at once) and try again.

-### Why do I see depreciation warnings when installing SWP on my HAMVOIP node?
+### Why do I see depreciation warnings when installing SkywarnPlus on my HamVoIP node?
-HAMVOIP uses a very outdated version of Python, and Python will display warnings asking you to update it.
-Unfortunately, Python cannot be upgraded on HAMVOIP and these warnings must be ignored.
+HamVoIP uses a very outdated version of Python, and Python will display warnings asking you to update it.
+Unfortunately, Python cannot be upgraded on HamVoIP and these warnings must be ignored.

 ### Can I change the crontab interval to something other than 60 seconds?
 Yes!
 You can run SkywarnPlus as frequently or infrequently as you wish.
 Be aware, whatever you set the interval to (X), there will be a delay of "up to" X minutes between the time an alert is issued by the NWS, and the time that SWP announces it.